 Section 91(1) of the Local Government Act 2020 requires all Victorian councils to develop, adopt and keep in force a Financial Plan.
 Section 91(2) of the Act states that the scope of a Financial Plan is a period of at least the next 10 financial years.
-The 2023-24 Model Budget introduces an option to present 10-year financial statements (with the first four being the budget year and subsequent 3 years).
+The 2024-25 Model Budget includes an option to present 10-year financial statements (with the first four being the budget year and subsequent 3 years).
 This option is included at tab 7 titled "7 (10 Yr FS option)".